zeset/coderio/README.md

 As this is a toy project, no authentication is required.

-Next, you'll find enough instructions to run the project.
+Next, you'll find enough instructions to run it.

 ---